Eric Niquette UI, UX, Accessibility

 In closing

 Floating elements for layout purposes was a popular practice in the early days of CSS, before the advent of grid and flex.
-To this day, when using a floated element, don't forget to clear it to allow the following content to return to the standard layout model.
+Remember to clear floated elements to ensure surrounding content returns to the normal document flow.